 Iconic Urban Fare on the Square: Nathan Phillips Square, Toronto City Hall

 We parents and kids often head to the expansive ice surface outside our mid-century modern design City Hall.
 It’s always busy, especially when lit up at night or on weekends.
 But still we twirl and race and fly under the “Freedom Arches” pretending we are Olympic-like champions.
-Zambonis keep ice smooth, and benches alongside allow for rest breaks—a terrific opportunity to watch diverse crowds testing their skills.
-On Nov.
-28, the Cavalcade of Lights extravaganza lights up the square with fairytale-like illuminations, music, fireworks and real superstar skaters.
+Zambonis keep ice smooth and benches alongside allow for rest breaks — a terrific opportunity to watch diverse crowds testing their skills.
+In late November, the Cavalcade of Lights extravaganza lights up the square with fairytale-like illuminations, music, fireworks and real superstar skaters.

 Insider Tip: The square’s new Skate Pavillion and Concession building offers rentals, change rooms, snacks, hot chocolate and a roof terrace for superb viewing.